Ars-Digitale/java-21-study-guide/docs/module-04/generics.md

 Key Points:
 - Return type covariance applies only to the raw type, not the generic arguments.
-- Generic arguments must remain compatible after erasure.
+- Generic arguments must remain compatible after erasure (they must match).
 - Two methods cannot differ only by generic parameter on the return type.

 Example: Illegal Return Type Change Due to Generic Mismatch